DustVoice/DustArch/DustArch.typ

 in order for everything to upgrade correctly.
 That's because the moment you upgrade the `linux` package without having the correct partition mounted at `/boot`, your system won't boot.
-You also might have to do `> grub-mkconfig -o /boot/grub/grub.cfg` after you install a different kernel image.
+You also might have to do
+#cmd("> grub-mkconfig -o /boot/grub/grub.cfg") after you install a different
+kernel image.

 If your system _indeed doesn't boot_ and _boots to a recovery fish_,